swatisahu436/Gemini/README.md

 # Gemini Chat Clone

-A fully functional, responsive conversational AI frontend inspired by Google Gemini, built with React.js.
+A fully functional, responsive conversational AI frontend inspired by Google Gemini, built with React.js and Tailwind.
 The project simulates a real-time chat interface where users can interact with an AI assistant, view responses, and manage chat history — similar to modern AI chat apps.